This tutorial will show how to run Gradle Enterprise on Amazon’s Elastic Kubernetes Service, EKS.

 $ aws s3 mb s3://gradle-enterprise-build-scans-${ACCOUNT_ID} (1)

-1 | S3 bucket names must be unique across all AWS accounts, within groups of regions.
-To comply with this, we use your account ID as a suffix.
 If you have multiple installations of Gradle Enterprise you want to use S3 storage with, either add a suffix or use the same bucket with a different scans object prefix. |

-2. Create a policy allowing bucket access
+B. Create a policy allowing bucket access

 To create a role allowing access to your bucket, first create a policy.json